techidaily/site-youtube-data/source/_posts/nleashing-potential-strategic-hashtags-for-video-success.md

 If you create branded hashtags and any users click on any of the hashtags, then the search results are dominated by your videos… not videos from other channels.
 So once you click on those hashtags you get a list of more videos from their channel.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/K4lRBnNnd9k?si=5e0MbdOz-fF6Ry_k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Conclusion

 Thus we could say that using hashtags for YouTube shorts would surely help in gaining popularity and engagement.
 Here keep in mind that those hashtags should not be random rather they need to be relevant as per your YouTube short content.
 Here we have discussed the best hashtags for YouTube shorts and most trending hashtags for YouTube shorts altogether.
 So now choose the most ideal one for you and make maximum use of it.